 A formal and structured programme that typically lasts from four to 12 weeks over the summer period.
 Employers use such schemes to identify future talent and will introduce you to the company during your programme.

 Vacation schemes are a short period of work experience, specifically in a law firm.
 They typically usually run for one to two weeks.
 Many law firms will use this time as a way of identifying recruits for their training contracts.

 Terminology: Short-term insight scheme, open day

-Insight days or weeks are primarily for first-year students, however many are open to all undergraduates.
-Insights take place throughout the year and are designed to give you a taster as to the company or industry.
+Insight days or weeks are primarily for first-year students; however many are open to all undergraduates.
+Insights give you a taster of the company or industry and often take place throughout the year.
 They’re used to aid self-selection and spot future talent.

 The facts and figures

-The benefits of work experience and work placements
+The benefits of work experience and undergraduate work placements

-You’ll find out what it’s really like to work in business.
-This is key because it’s not all about securing the role, it’s about knowing what to expect, learning the skills you’ll need to succeed in the future and experiencing the real working world.
-You’ll learn a lot of theory while studying at university, so entering a business is a fantastic way to see how all of the methods and models you learn about are being used in the field.
+You’ll find out what it’s like to work in business.
+It’s not all about securing the role; it’s about knowing what to expect, learning the skills you’ll need to succeed in the future and experiencing the real working world.
+You’ll learn a lot of theory while studying at university, so entering a business is a fantastic way to see how all of the methods and models you learn about work in the field.
 Finding out how you work, who you work well with and in what areas you need to improve will help you decide if it’s the right industry and role for you.